Supplement your retirement "paycheck" with regular Dividend & Interest income.

 According to Benjamin Graham (The Intelligent Investor), the selection of these companies should be based on:

-1. Size – $100+ million of annual sales for an industrial company and $50+ million of total assets for a public utility.
+- Size – $100+ million of annual sales for an industrial company and $50+ millions of total assets for a public utility.

 I realize that this is quite a list that requires a lot of analysis; however, it demonstrates the amount of homework required to make sure that you invest wisely.
 Just going to a website that lists stocks in order by Dividend Yield (see below) and selecting the highest yielding stocks may prove to be too risky.